regroove-solutions/fv-web-ui/README.md

 nuxeoctl mp-install First-Voices
 ```

+## Maven Authentication

+Since some of the Maven repositories require authentication, you need to setup a local Maven master password:

+1. Use the [following instructions to setup a master password](https://maven.apache.org/guides/mini/guide-encryption.html#How_to_create_a_master_password) that will be used to encrypt additional passwords.
+Make sure it is stored in settings-security.xml (as mentioned in the instructions)

+2. Copy sample.settings.xml from this repo, to your Maven home directory, and rename to settings.xml.

+3. Encrypt your password (instructions also in guide above), and replace the username/password values in settings.xml with the encrypted strings.

 ## Build

 There are 2 ways to get your local packages on your Nuxeo instance.
 One is by running mvn clean install, and installing the generated package via command line, the other is by hot-reloading.
 Use the latter if you intend to develop or modify the packages.